LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 method that will allow you to do just that.

 To track files, you first need an input named "_lasso_upload_tracker_id" with a unique value in your form.
-You can use `lasso_uniqueId` to generate a UUID which is essentially guaranteed to be unique each time you call it.
+You can use `lasso_uniqueid` to generate a UUID which is essentially guaranteed to be unique each time you call it.
 With that in place, while the thread that processes the form submission is working on uploading the files, you can check the status of that process in another thread.